svioletg/viMusBot/README.md

 If you want to be notified of updates & have a GitHub account, you can click "Watch" on this repository, and then select "Custom" -> "Releases" -> "Apply".

 ---

+This README needs a lot of cleaning up.
+I'm working on it in the spare time that I have, but suggestions are always welcome on [the issue page](https://github.com/svioletg/viMusBot/issues/40)!

 ## Important: Before Using
 ### Do Not Use `dev`